Rhydspence Inn: Location

 The Rhydspence Inn is on the English side of the Welsh Border, the stream in the garden marks the divide.
-To the east are the rolling fields of England, dotted with the famous timber framed Black and white villages of Herefordshire.
-To the west lie the hills and mountains of Wales including the Brecon Beacons.

-Twenty miles into England stands the city of Hereford with its modern shopping centre and ancient cathedral.
-The cathedral houses two treasures which any visitor to the area must see, the fabulous medieval world map the Mappa Mundi and an extraordinary Chained Library of priceless medieval and Anglo Saxon manuscripts.
-Twenty miles into Wales stands the town of Brecon and its cathedral.
-Dwarfed by the mountains of the Brecon Beacons National Park, this is unrivalled walking country.
-Our nearest town is Hay-on-Wye, the 'Town of books'.
-Hay boasts dozens of facilities.
-Antiquarian booksellers, from the tiny to the world's largest.
-Even the castle ruins have been pressed into service as a book shop!

 Past owners

 A Buskin Shirley and a William Colley were the owner and innkeeper from 1783.
 A ten shilling 'Licence for the Purveying of Liquor' was issued in 1830 to a John Morris, proprietor and John Watkins, owner.
 Sarah Ann Clark, the landlady and wife of Philip Clark was murdered in 1880.
 Her ghost is said to haunt the inn; allegedly she is very friendly and only appears when there are young children staying at the inn.
 The Rhydspence continued into the 1950s as an inn and farm when the land was sold off and the Inn progressed from an alehouse into the hotel and restaurant of today.
-Peter and Pamela Glover owned and ran the Rhydspence since from 1986 until 2012.
-Paul and Geraldine Ashley were at the Rhydspence between July 2012 and January 2016.
-The Inn was purchased from Peter Glover at the beginning of 2016 by Mark and Lowri Price and has been operated by them since.